-In this article, we’ve rounded up the best AI tools as of 2025 that we use in various stages of software development every day.
+In this article, we’ve rounded up the best AI tools for 2026 that we use in various stages of software development every day.
 You can implement them into your team’s workflows, saving time, reducing errors, and keeping your procedures flowing.

 Want to learn how to accelerate software development for your team?
 Let’s take a look.